Shootouts in Sudan capital on Eid holiday, army moves in on foot | Law-Order

 Gunfire ripped through residential neighbourhoods of Sudan's capital Khartoum at the start of the Muslim holiday of Eid al Fitr on Friday, after the army deployed on foot for the first time in its almost week-long fight with a paramilitary force.
 Soldiers and gunmen from the paramilitary Rapid Support Forces (RSF) shot at each other in the north, west and centre of the city, including during the call for special early morning Eid prayers, witnesses said.

-The unabated fighting has killed hundreds.
-In the absence of a ceasefire, foreign nations including the United States have been unable to evacuate their citizens from Sudan.
-International efforts to broker a temporary truce over the three day holiday and allow civilians to reach safety have so far failed.
+The unabated fighting has killed hundreds and tipped Africa's third largest country - where around a quarter of people already relied on food aid - into a humanitarian disaster.
+An international push for a temporary truce to allow civilians to reach safety and visit family over the three day holiday has so far failed.
+Foreign nations including the United States, Japan, South Korea, Germany and Spain have been unable to evacuate their citizens.

-Instead, the army appeared to enter a new phase of battle on the ground, fighting the RSF in residential neighbourhoods, after having stuck largely to air strikes across the capital, with fiercer clashes in central Khartoum.
-Army chief General Abdel Fattah al-Burhan said on Thursday he saw "no other option but the military solution" to the power struggle with the paramilitary force that erupted into violence last weekend.
+Instead of a ceasefire, the army has entered a new phase, fighting the RSF on the ground, after having stuck largely to air strikes across the capital, with fiercer clashes in central Khartoum, since the power struggle erupted last weekend.
+In a statement, the army said it had begun "the gradual cleaning of hotbeds of rebel groups around the capital".

+Khartoum resident Mohamed Saber Turaby, 27, had wanted to visit his parents 80 km (50 miles) from the city for Eid.
+"I'm not lucky.
+Every time I try to leave the house, there are clashes, he said.
+"There was shelling last night and now there is presence of army forces on the ground."

-The conflict between two previously allied leaders of the ruling military junta, army chief Burhan and RSF leader General Mohamed Hamdan Dagalo, also known as Hemedti, risks drawing in Sudan's neighbours and could play into regional competition between Russia and the United States.
-The thud of heavy weaponry could be heard across Khartoum and its Nile sister cities, together one of Africa's biggest urban areas.
-Army troops brandishing semi-automatic weapons were greeted by cheers on one street, footage released by the military on Friday showed.
+Army chief General Abdel Fattah al-Burhan said on Thursday he saw "no other option but the military solution".
+Heavy weaponry thudded across Khartoum and its Nile sister cities, together one of Africa's biggest urban areas.

 The violence was triggered by disagreement over an internationally backed plan to form a new civilian government four years after the fall of autocrat Omar al-Bashir to mass protests, and two years after a military coup.
 Both sides accuse the other of thwarting the transition.